OpenJML/openjml.github.io/tutorial/exercises/JmlExprEx.md

 	return flag;
 }
 ```
+**Learning Objectives:**
++ Understand quantified expressions and be able to write them
++ Understand JML operators and be able to utilize them

 ## **Question 2**
 **Write a function that simulates the truth table for the Discrete Mathematical inference rule of Modus Ponens, use the function header given below to construct your function.
 Determine the specifications needed to verify your function.**
 ```Java